linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 - Publishing the episode
 - Distributing the episode to podcast platforms

-Expect editing and audio quality similar to the episodes published on my own podcast.

-Specific sections that you want removed should be mentioned before the episode is published.

-Once the final episode is published, it will not be completely re-edited or taken down just because someone changed their mind later.
-I may be able to remove a specific section using the YouTube editor when there is a valid reason.
+Tell me before publication if a specific section should be removed.
+After the episode is published, it will not be fully re-edited or taken down just because someone changed their mind.
+If there is a valid reason, I may be able to remove a specific section with the YouTube editor.

 #### What additional videos do I receive?